 Volkswagen China CEO: goal to more than double ID EV sales this year looks "promising"

-SHANGHAI/BEIJING, July 15 (Reuters) - Volkswagen's China chief said it "looks promising" for sales of its ID electric vehicles to more than double this year as the German carmaker ramps up electrification efforts to retain the top position in its biggest market.
+SHANGHAI/BEIJING, July 15 (Reuters) - Volkswagen's China chief said its goal of more than doubling its sales of ID electric vehicles (EV) "looks promising" this yearas the German carmaker ramps up electrification efforts to retain the top position in its biggest market.

-VW VOWG.DE is expecting to deliver 15,000 to 20,000 ID cars per month in the upcoming months, Stephan Wollenstein, the company's China CEO told a media briefing on Friday.
+VW VOWG.DE is expecting to deliver 15,000 to 20,000 of the highly automated "intelligent design" cars per month in the upcoming months, Stephan Wollenstein, the company's China CEO told a media briefing on Friday.

-He also expected "tremendously high growth" in the second half of the year compared with a year earlier, for both the automaker and the overall industry, which is rebounding from the impact of COVID-19 lockdowns in the first half.
+"We hope that we can also get the necessary parts in place," Wollenstein said.
+"By doing so, we will then be able by the end of the year to have sales of IDs more than double compared to last year."

+The kings of the combustion age -- legacy automakers from Europe, the United States and Japan -- are falling behind local players in the booming EV market in China, a country that is key to funding and developing their electric and autonomous ambitions.

 ((Zoey.Zhang@thomsonreuters.com;))